LoRA – low rank adaptation of large language models

 Datasetlink image 40

-We download the dataset we are going to use, which is a dataset of reviews from Amazon
+We download the dataset we are going to use, which is a review dataset from Amazon

 from datasets import load_dataset